artsandmetaphysics/goodlifeodyssey/_notes/divine-comedy.md

 <p>who walked as if on land and with dry soles. <cite>(IX.76–81)</cite></p>
 </blockquote>

-There are several similes comparing the geography of hell to the geography of Italy.
-E.g., IX.112–117, XII.4–10.
+There are several similes comparing the geography of hell to the geography of Italy and Europe.
+E.g., IX.112–117, XII.4–10, XV.4–12, XVI.94–105.

-Those in circle seven who’re violent against themselves are aptly compared to burning logs:
+Those in the seventh circle who’re violent against themselves are aptly compared to burning logs:

 <blockquote class="poetry">
 <p class="indent">As from a sapling log that catches fire</p>